Sreno1/suds/Full Stack/DevOps.md

 - A continuous delivery of new features and bug fixes in rapid cycles
 - Businesses can seize market opportunities
 - Reduces time to include customer feedback in products

+## Process

+- Continuous Delivery - #cd
+  - Small, well-designed, high-quality increments of software to the customers